mrSnow-tr/PortaLink/README.md

 # 📜 License

-PortaLink is distributed under the license included in this repository.
+Sharelink is distributed under the license included in this repository.

 See: